 But you don’t have to worry, as this article is made for all those who are searching for a diamond engagement ring.
 You can learn from the following tips that will help you to get the perfect diamond ring for your engagement.

 Fix a budget

-A diamond engagement ring is a very expensive thing and hence you cannot buy such thing without having proper knowledge about the diamonds.
-First, you should be aware about the four C’s: cut, clarity, color and carat.
+A diamond engagement ring is a very expensive thing and hence you cannot buy such a thing without having proper knowledge about the diamonds.
+First, you should be aware of the four C’s: cut, clarity, color, and carat.
 These four elements are very useful determinants of a diamond’s value.

 - Color: A diamond is graded by color starting from “D” (colorless) to “Z” (light yellow or pale brown).
 Generally, a diamond that’s clear and colorless is expensive, but there are some cases that colored diamonds such as green and red fetch a higher price than their colorless counterparts.
 Remember that all diamonds have pretty much the same level of mineral properties, regardless whether they are colorless or colored.
 Which means that a colored diamond has pretty much the same quality and durability as the colorless one.
 It’s just that most people prefer the colorless ones because they give out the most sparkle, while a growing number of other consumers appreciate the colored ones because they are unique.

 - Clarity: The clarity of a diamond is measured by the number and size of inclusions – or in plain words, imperfections, flaws or blemishes.
 The clarity is graded from “flawless” to “included.”
 A “flawless” diamond, as the name suggests, has nearly no inclusions at all, making it look crystal-clear.
 An “included” diamond, on the other hand, may appear a bit spotty or cloudy.
 But these inclusions are not obvious to the naked eye, as they can be viewed only under a 10x loupe magnification.
 An included diamond will still appear lovely when you buy it from the jewelry store; it is also generally cheaper than the clearest diamond.